spences10/blog.scottspence.me/src/pages/2018/2018-12-31-react-context-api-with-gatsby/index.md

 ```

 This may be because I was trying to use it in an old project, I've had
-to do this on two projects now as I was getting `createContext` is not
+to do this on three projects now as I was getting `createContext` is
-a function errors until I did this.
+not a function errors until I did this.

+One other thing you may want to consider if it appears nothing is
+working try using the `npm ci` command.
+This is the npm 6+ version of
+deleting your `node_modules` folder and reinstalling. 🤓

-So let's go through one of my favourites right now and add theming
+So let's go through one of my favourite use cases at the moment and
-support to a Gatsby site and use the React context API to manage the
+add theming support to a Gatsby site and use the React context API to
-theme.
+manage the theme.

-You can see how to do this without the React Context API in my
+You can see how theme a React app without the React Context API in my
 [styled-components 💅 getting started] post.

 For illustration I'll go over it here now, you add the `ThemeProvider`